 You are required to wear a medical mask at all times when visiting the library, including when at your study space.

 Yes, you can use the Copy Center (1st floor of the Central Library) under observation of the hygiene regulations.
-It is currently only possible to save scans to a USB stick.
 You can then print from the USB stick using the copy machines.
 TU members can also print at the computer workstations via print account (print@campus) and from their laptop.
 Further information: Print from a laptop (option 2)